 Since our founding in January 2000, we have showcased the richness and diversity of Washington area authors in every issue, with poets from different backgrounds, races, ethnicities, ages, and sexual orientations represented.
 We have included Pulitzer Prize winners and those who have never previously published.
 We have published academic, spoken word, and experimental authors—and also those poets whose work defies categorization.

-Co-editors Kim Roberts and Venus Thrash usually curate two or three issues a year.
+The co-editors usually curate two or three issues a year.
 One issue is a themed issue with an open call for entries, and one issue is a Portfolio, with a longer selection of work than other journals provide (usually four to eight poems by between four and seven authors).
 Once a year, we invite a guest editor (an area writer who has previously been featured in a Porfolio issue) to create an issue.

 Repeating special issues include literary history issues (honoring the legacy of poets who once resided in DC) and our popular First Books issues.
 Other special issues are arranged around themes that reflect aspects of life in Washington, DC: politics, famous former residents, museums and monuments, and neighborhoods.
 We have also had issues devoted to traditional forms (including the Sonnet Issue and the Prose Poem Issue).